jachap0802/jorr-dnd-new/content/index.md

-# Welcome to the land of Jorr!
+# Welcome to the Land of Jorr!

 Welcome to "The Epoch Of Jorr" Dungeons and Dragons campaign!
 It is a pleasure to be DM'ing for all of you, and I strive to give the best experience for all of you!
 In the this home page, I will make sure to link essential rules of the game, to make your experience as simple and beginner friendly as possible.
 Once again, it is a pleasure having you, and have an amazing time!

 [[#What is Dungeons and Dragons?]]

 [[#Core Rules]]

 [[#Player's Role]]

 [[#Dungeon Master's Role]]

 [[#Common Terms and Abbreviations]]

 [[#Combat Rules]]

 [[#Role Playing Tips]]

 [[#Tools and Resources]]